mozilla/mozjpeg/README.md

 correct results whenever the fast integer forward DCT is used along with a JPEG quality of 98-100.
 Thus, libjpeg-turbo must use the non-SIMD quantization function in those cases.
 This causes performance to drop by as much as 40%.
-It is therefore strongly advised that you use the slow integer forward DCT whenever encoding images with a JPEG quality of 98 or higher.
+It is therefore strongly advised that you use the accurate integer forward DCT whenever encoding images with a JPEG quality of 98 or higher.